 Essays must address and focus on issues surrounding naturism.
 By "naturism" NEF refers to the practice of social nudity as defined by The Naturist Society: "Naturism: A Way of life in greater fidelity to nature, with a norm of full nudity in social life…when possible and appropriate.
-We aim to enhance acceptance and respect for one's self, other persons and the biosphere."
-More generally, naturism is to be understood, for the purposes of offering the NEF Scholastic Award, to pertain to non-erotic social nudity.
-This would include for instance, but not be limited to, topics such as the history of local naturist groups, biographies of key naturists around the world, analyses of legal issues pertaining to non-erotic social nudity, critiques of social policy relevant to naturism, exegeses of sacred texts concerning nudity, and assessments of naturism as it is found in painting, literature, film, and other arts.
+We aim to enhance acceptance and respect for one's self, other persons, and the biosphere."
+More generally, naturism is to be understood, for the purposes of the NEF Scholastic Award, to pertain to non-erotic social nudity.
+This would include for instance, but not be limited to, topics such as the history of local naturist groups, the history of naturism in distinct countries, biographies of key naturists around the world, analyses of legal issues pertaining to non-erotic social nudity, critiques of social policy relevant to naturism or naturist activism, exegeses of sacred texts concerning nudity, and assessments of naturism (and not mere nudity) as it is found in painting, literature, film, and other arts.
 This would not include topics such as nudity in sex-work, strip bars, or exhibitionism.
 Essays may address naturism from the perspective of history, sociology, politics, law, art, religion, psychology, philosophy, or any other academic field within the Liberal Arts.
 If students are unsure about the relevancy of their essay topic, they may contact the NEF Scholastic Award Committee at the address below.

-Submissions must be essays, not pieces of "creative writing," poetry, drama, or other forms of fictional prose.
+Submissions must be research essays, and not pieces of "creative writing," poetry, drama, or other forms of fictional prose.
+Neither should they be merely a relation of anecdotal experience or a summary of one's personal views.
+Submitted essays should extend the present knowledge of naturism.
+Essay need not be supportive of naturism.
 The purpose of each essay should be to educate thoughtful and critical readers on an issue of relevance to naturism.

-Essays submitted must be 2500-5000 words in length.
+Essays submitted must be 3000-6000 words in length.
 There is no demand for students to conform to a particular style sheet or manual of style.
 Essays should, however, follow standards of writing excellence expected of a superior college paper.
-Endnotes and bibliographies are neither required nor encouraged.
-Essays should supply some form of appropriate references to any quoted material, however, to avoid plagiarism.
-Essays may be single- or double-spaced.
-Please provide adequate margins.
+Adequate referencing (e.g., endnotes, footnotes, bibliography, reference list) is expected, when relevant to the essay.

 In what format should essays be submitted for the NEF Scholastic Award?

-Essays submitted for the NEF Scholastic Award should be submitted in English and electronically, either via email or on a disk.
+Essays submitted for the NEF Scholastic Award should be submitted in English and electronically, either via email or on a disk or memory stick.
 Microsoft Word is the preferred format, but NEF can probably translate whatever you send.
-A paper copy must also be submitted.

 Those submitting essays are strongly encouraged also to send photos, graphics, maps, artwork, or diagrams that are pertinent to their text.
-Inability to submit such non-textual materials will in no way effect the chances of winning the NEF Scholastic Award.
-If a student's essay is chosen for the award, however, it may be published in Nude & Natural magazine and the magazine staff would be looking for photos and other visual materials to accompany the essay.
-Students whose essays are published may, if they wish, submit a photo of themselves to be used in the magazine along with their essay.
+Inability to submit such non-textual materials will in no way impact the chances of winning the NEF Scholastic Award.
+If a student's essay is chosen for the award, however, it may be published in Nude & Natural magazine, and the magazine editors would be looking for photos and other visual materials to accompany the essay.
+Students whose essays are published will submit a photo of themselves to be used in the magazine along with their essay.

-NEF does not guarantee that they will be able to return materials to those submitting essays, so retain copies of all materials you submit.
+NEF does not guarantee return of materials submitted, so retain copies of everything you submit.

 Where should essays be submitted for the NEF Scholastic Award?

-Mail disk and paper versions of essays to NEF Scholastic Award, PO Box 132, Oshkosh, WI 54903.
+Mail disk or memory stick versions of essays to NEF Scholastic Award, PO Box 132, Oshkosh, WI 54903.
 Email copies may be sent to firstname.lastname@example.org.
-Include with the essay your name, current TNS number assigned to your name, a copy of your current student body card or other form of proof of current registration, your mailing address, phone number, and email address.
+Include with the essay your name, current TNS membership number of the membership assigned to your name if you are a TNS member, a copy of your current student body card or other form of proof of current registration, your mailing address, phone number, and email address.

 When are the deadlines for submissions for the NEF Scholastic Award?